Online lender Kabbage to restrict weapons lending

 “We don’t want to impose our beliefs on someone else, but we’re also not required legally to be participating” in such lending, Frohwein said in a telephone interview Friday evening.

-Kabbage’s steps go further than bigger financial companies including Bank of America Corp, which said on Feb 24 that it would speak with such clients“to understand what they can contribute to this shared responsibility” to end mass shootings.
+Kabbage’s steps go further than bigger financial companies including Bank of America Corp, which said on Feb 24 that it would speak with such clients “to understand what they can contribute to this shared responsibility” to end mass shootings.

 Bank of America spokespeople have since declined to offer more details about what else the bank might do.
 Last week large retailers announced new restrictions on gun sales including Dick’s Sporting Goods and Wal-Mart Stores Inc.